Hilliard Mills: History

 In 1672, John Allyn was granted land for a sawmill by the General Court of the Colony of Connecticut, making the location one of the oldest (if not the oldest) continuously occupied industrial sites in the country.
 Early American industrialist Aaron Buckland already had a woolen mill in operation at the site circa 1780, making it the oldest woolen mill in the country.
-Under Buckland's ownership, the mill reportedly produced wool for the suit that President George Washington wore to his inauguration.
 Blankets for soldiers in the War of 1812 came from this factory.
 In 1824, Aaron Buckland sold the mill to Tracy and Williams.
 In 1828, Tracy and Williams conveyed the property to Sidney Pitkin, who took on Elisha Edgarton Hilliard as an apprentice there.

 In 1832, Hilliard became one-quarter owner and by 1842 became sole owner of the mill.
 In 1849, E. E. Hilliard sold one quarter of his interests to Ralph E. Spencer and the business was known as Hilliard and Spencer.
 By 1871, the factory was again solely owned by Hilliard and named the E. E. Hilliard Company.
 During Hilliard's tenure, the company made blankets and clothing for the Union Army in the American Civil War.
 After the death of E. E. Hilliard in 1881, his son took over the family business and built the structure known today as Building #2 in 1895.
 The company acquired the rights to a brick-lined pond in 1901, the former Peter Adams site, and built a long raceway that extended through Building #4 for both power and washing requirements.
 The mill was further expanded in 1925 by the addition of Building #1 to accommodate the upturn in business.

 The Great Depression took its toll on the business, and the mills closed in 1940.
 At the time, the Hilliard Company was the oldest family-owned, continuously operated factory in the United States.
 The site was then sold to Aaron Krock, who leased them to United Aircraft.
 During World War II, the site was known as Plant J at Buckland.
 Small tubes, tappets, and roller guides were manufactured at Plant J, and tool refurbishment for all of United Aircraft was completed at the site.

 In 1949, the entire site was purchased by the Bezzini Brothers for their company Old Colony Furniture.
 At the company's height, it was one of the largest furniture manufacturers on the east coast and supplied Macy's, G. Fox & Co., Saks Fifth Avenue, and other retailers.
 It was known for its high-quality upholstery.

 In 2006, the Bezzini brothers sold the remaining three buildings to Hilliard Mills LLC.
 In 2009, Hilliard Mills LLC acquired the last remaining mill buildings to the east, reuniting the site for the first time since 1980.